coolchip/luxtronik2/ROADMAP.md

 * **Use a standard Node.js file/folder structure**.
 * **Translate to clean english and other languages**.
 The output of Luxtronik is a crazy language mixture.
 I want a clear output.
 First in English and than translate to other Languages.
 * **Queue read/write jobs**.
 If a new read/write command is triggered, before the old is done, the modules crashes.
 * **Reduce complexity of some functions**.
 Some functions are really complex and not readable.
-I will gix that.
+I will fix that.